12Mosch/File-Content-Aggregator/docs/user-guide.md

     - `term1`, `term2`: Can be simple text (quoted if needed) or a `/regex/`.
     - `distance`: The maximum number of words allowed between the end of the first term and the start of the second term.
     - _Example:_ `NEAR("user login", /fail(ed|ure)/i, 10)` finds "user login" within 10 words of "failed" or "failure" (case-insensitive).
+    - Supports fuzzy matching for non-regex terms, so it can find approximate matches when exact matches aren't found.
 - **Removing Items:** Click the trash icon (🗑️) next to any condition or group to remove it.

 ### Running and Cancelling Searches